vipersfly23/Lab2_Her_Decrypt/README.md

     commits.

     My biggest issue was learning to proper use the subroutine.
 From previous experiences, I instantly did everything in Main.
     After conceptualizing the purpose of a subroutine, it was simple to move the code from main into the subroutines.
+This was simple because the code was already functioning, thus all that was required was safeguarding the registers in the subroutines and re-implementing the codes in the subroutines.

 #####Commit 1